itsyusuf75/itsyusuf75/README.md

-# Hi, I'm Yusuf 🌹
+# Hi, I'm Mohammad Yusuf 🌹

 Welcome to my GitHub!
 I’m a 2nd-year Computer Science student passionate about **Java**, **Data Structures & Algorithms (DSA)**, and **AI development**.
 I enjoy solving problems, building projects, and continuously improving my coding skills.
+Learning and building and documenting my programming journey in order to build a stable career for myself.
+Looking forward in connecting and interacting with like minded people.

 ---